defold/doc/docs/en/manuals/shader.md

 The _vertex shader_ computes the screen geometry of a component's primitive polygon shapes.
 For any type of visual component, be it a sprite, spine model or model, the shape is represented by a set of polygon vertex positions.
 We use model components in the following discussion since their geometry often extends to full 3D.

 In the engine, the vertex positions of a model's shape are stored relative to a model-local origo, i.e. in a coordinate system that is unique to the particular model.
-The game world, however, uses a the same coordinate system for all objects that are part of the world.
+The game world, however, uses the same coordinate system for all objects that are part of the world.
 When a model is placed in the game world the model's local vertex coordinates must be translated to world coordinates.
 This translation is done by a world transform matrix.

 ![World transform](images/shader/world_transform.png)